Threshold transient growth as a criterion for turbulent mean profiles: Problem set-up

 The symmetry in the wall-normal direction allows disturbances satisfying the symmetries

 to be considered separately.
 Discretisation of the linear operators corresponding to equations (\ref{eq:PTG}) and (\ref{eq:STG_1})-(\ref{eq:STG_2}) produce matrices of size $2N_y$ and $2N_y(2N_z+1) $ respectively.
-For the primary transient growth calculation, $N_e=80$ eigenfunctions were used in the expansion which was tested by accurately reproducing the results in \cite{Butler93} who use a modelled mean profile.
+For the primary transient growth calculation, $N_e=80$ eigenfunctions were used in the expansion which was tested by accurately reproducing the results in \cite{Butler93} who used a modelled mean profile.
 Optimal streaks located near the wall were found to be the same for $Z_-$ and $Z_+$, and so the primary streak profile was chosen with $Z_-$ symmetry.
 No change in the optimal streaks were observed repeating the calculation with double the wall-normal resolution.

-For the secondary transient growth calculation, a spanwise truncation of $N_z = 8$ proved adequate typically giving a spectral drop off of over six orders of magnitude in the energy: see figure \ref{fig:opt_modes} which compares $N_z=8$, $12$ and $16$.
-The choice of appropriate $N_e$ is more delicate with increasing values needed for smaller $\lambda_x$ and short times: see Table 2.
+For the secondary transient growth calculation, a spanwise truncation of $N_z = 8$ proved adequate typically giving a spectral drop off of over six orders of magnitude in the output mode: see figure \ref{fig:primary_res} which compares $N_z=8$, $12$ and $16$.
+The choice of appropriate $N_e$ is more delicate with increasing values needed for smaller $\lambda_x$ and short times.
 Typically $N_e=500-800$ was used as a compromise between accuracy and runtimes.
 In all cases, secondary perturbations with $Z_-$ symmetry yielded dominant transient growth values and are presented in this paper.